alefragnani/vscode-project-manager/README.md

 ### List Projects to Open

 Shows your projects and select one to open.
-Depending on `projectManager.openInNewWindow` setting, it will replace the current VS Code instance, or open a new one.

 ### List Projects to Open in New Window